isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 #### **16. I do not agree with the decision of the Safe Distancing Ambassador.
 What is my recourse?**
 The decision of the SDA / enforcement officers is final.
 Verbal warnings will be issued and if businesses continue to flout the rules, stricter enforcement measures including fines and suspension of operations will be imposed.

+#### **17. How do we verify the identity of Enforcement Officers?
+What do they do?
+Are we required to pay fines on the spot?**
+Enforcement officers from various agencies including the Singapore Police Force, National Environment Agency, National Parks Board and Land Transport Authority, are issued a letter of appointment by the Ministry of Health.
+They are deployed to enforce safe distancing measures and control order regulations, by conducting compliance inspections during the “circuit breaker” period.

+These officers can issue offenders (businesses or individuals) a Notice of Offence, which include the composition fine amount and details of the offence.
+Offenders will not be asked to pay their fines on the spot.
+These officers can also issue warning letters to individuals.